bcleonard/dragonfly-merge/README.md

 http://<container_host>:8080/#Packages
 ```

-Click on the "System Templates", "Testing Templates" and "Training Templates" in that order.
+Click on the "System Templates".
 You should see a popup dialog box which indicated that package json file was loaded.

+The "Testing Templates" and "Training Templates" are not required.

 ### Status of dragonfly:
 To check the status of dragonfly, go to the following webpage: